WesamAlmasri/Supermarket-MS/README.md

 ## Supermarket Management System

-**The app has been built as a preperation for the code 301 Code exam.**
+**The web page has been built as a preparation to code 301 Code entrance exam.**

 ## Featrues